Observance of Christmas by country: Assyrians

 The Assyrians, the indigenous people of northwestern Iran, northern Iraq, northeastern Syria, and southeastern Turkey that belong to the Assyrian Church of the East, Ancient Church of the East, Syriac Orthodox Church, and Chaldean Catholic Church today celebrate Christmas on 25 December.
 Assyrians colloquially call Christmas Eda Zora, meaning 'little holiday.'
-It is officially called Eda d'Yalde which means 'birthday holiday.'
+It is officially called Eda d'Yalde, which means 'birthday holiday.'
 Traditionally, Assyrians fast (sawma) from 1 December until Christmas Day.
-In Iraq, for instance, on Christmas Eve, Assyrian families congregate outside of their house and hold lighted candles while a child reads aloud the nativity story.
+In Iraq, for instance, on Christmas Eve, Assyrian families gather outside their homes and hold lit candles while a child reads the nativity story aloud.
 Then they all sing psalms over a bonfire made of thorn bushes.
 Folklore says that if the thorns burn to ashes, the family will have good luck.
 After the fire has been reduced to ashes, the family members will jump three times over the ashes and make a wish.
 The next day, on Christmas, "as another bonfire burns in the churchyard, the bishops lead the service while carrying a figure of the baby Jesus.
 He blesses one person with a touch.
 That person touches the next person and the touch passes around until all have felt the touch of peace."
 Many Assyrians will attend the Shaharta, or midnight vigil before Christmas.
 On Christmas Day, when families gather together after the Shaharta or morning mass, raza d'mowlada d'maran, the fast is broken by eating traditional Assyrian foods such as pacha/reesh-aqle (meaning 'from the head to the tail'), which is a boiled soup made of sheep or cow intestines, tongue, stomach, legs, and spices or harissa, a porridge made of ground wheat and chicken (both dishes are prepared usually overnight).
 These two dishes are only made twice a year: on Christmas and Easter.
-Traditional desserts eaten after the main course include killeche, a date and walnut-stuffed cookie, and kadeh, another stuffed pastry.
-After the feast is finished, Assyrians will visit the houses of family and friends to exchange Christmas greetings, saying, "Eedokhon breekha", meaning "May your feast be blessed."
-There, the host will serve tea, Turkish coffee, and killeche and kadeh to guests.
-Although Christmas is celebrated in a much more religious fashion, in recent years, families put up a small Christmas tree in the house.
+Traditional desserts eaten after the main course include killeche, a date-and-nut-stuffed cookie, and kadeh, another stuffed pastry.
+After the feast is over, Assyrians will visit the homes of family and friends to exchange Christmas greetings, saying, "Eedokhon breekha", meaning "May your feast be blessed."

 Lebanon

 Christmas is an official holiday in Lebanon.
 The Lebanese celebrate Christmas on 25 December, except for Armenian Lebanese Christians who celebrate Christmas on 6 January (also an official holiday in Lebanon).
-Lebanese families come together and butcher a sheep for a Christmas Eve feast in honor of the birth of "the shepherd" Jesus Christ.
-On that night the head of the house passes around a piece of coal representing the sins before Christ.
-After the piece of coal has been passed around it is then set on fire.
+Lebanese families gather to butcher a sheep for a Christmas Eve feast in honor of the birth of "the shepherd" Jesus Christ.
+On that night, the head of the house passes around a piece of coal representing the sins before Christ.
+After the piece of coal has been passed around, it is then set on fire.
 After Dinner, Lebanese Christians attend midnight mass.
-Santa Claus is known by the French name Papa Noël.
+Santa Claus is known in French as Papa Noël.
 Gifts are either dropped off at church or Papa Noël makes a personal appearance at the home.